LaderBen/myNvimConfig/README.md

 3. the_silver_searcher        -- Booster for fzf it can search the context in the file

 # Usage
-I maped the leader key as space \n
+I maped the leader key as space
 ## Normal mode
 | key            | maped command                          | desc                 |
 |----------------|----------------------------------------|----------------------|